vlang/v/doc/docs.md

 pub struct Xyz {
 pub mut:
 	a int
-	d int [deprecated: 'use Xyz.a instead'; deprecated_after: '2999-03-01'] // produce a notice, the deprecation date is in the far future
+	d int [deprecated: 'use Xyz.a instead'; deprecated_after: '2999-03-01']
-}
+	// the tags above, will produce a notice, since the deprecation date is in the far future }
 ```